 While you may have success doing this online or through social media, the most reliable way is to call up the airline or travel agent and speak to an actual person to change the name on a ticket.

 Depending on the airline’s cancellation policy, if you booked a ticket and noticed that you misspelled your name, it might be easier to cancel for free and rebook.

-How Much Does it Cost to Change the Name on a Plane Ticket?
+How Much it Costs to Change the Name

 Most airlines will not charge you to change the name on a plane ticket, just as long as the correction is minor and was an honest mistake, or for a valid reason, such as a name change due to marriage.